senaduka/flip/README.md

 # [IslamBosna.ba Rijeci](http://www.islambosna.ba/rijeci/)

 An HTML5 puzzle app, and puzzle file generator.
 MIT licensed.
-Code is running at http://www.islambosna.ba/rijeci/

 Here's a quick rundown of the files: